 What’s good sleep hygiene?

 The four most important elements of good sleep hygiene are;

-- Temperature – your bedroom shouldn’t be too hot nor too cold
+- Temperature – your bedroom shouldn’t be too hot or too cold

 - Darkness – the darker, the better

-- Quiet – peace perfect peace makes the ideal sleeping environment
+- Quiet – peace makes the ideal sleeping environment

 - Comfort – you need to have a comfortable place to lie down and stretch out